 Although Neocaridina Shrimp can adapt to a wide range of water conditions, it requires stable water parameters.
 You can refer to the below.

-They can accept algae, debris, frozen bloodworm, leaves of fruit trees, seaweed.
-However, as noted above, nutrition will affect their appearances.
+They can accept algae, debris, frozen bloodworms, leaves of fruit trees, and seaweed.
+However, as noted above, nutrition will affect their appearance.
 If they only feed on frozen food, their shell shade will be saturated or if they frequently eat flakes, their coloration may turn pale.
-To prevent this happening, you should balance their diet between vegetation and other artificial fish food.
+To prevent this from happening, you should balance their diet between vegetation and other artificial fish food.

-They are peaceful creatures and can get along well with small, calm, non-aggressive fish such as, Platies, Guppies, Mollies, Zabra fish, Corydoras fish, ramshorn snail, nerite snail.
+They are peaceful creatures and can get along well with small, calm, non-aggressive freshwater fish such as Platies, Guppies, Mollies, Zabra fish, Corydoras fish, Ramshorn snails, and Nerite Snails.
 Despite that fact, they are still considered vulnerable and get harmed by small fish, especially those that are active and mobile.
 Be careful when you pick up tank mates for your dwarf shrimp or else, they may suffer constant stress which will make their appearances turn pale or even die.

 (Another photo of shrimp with their neighbors)

 You don’t need to have any special preparation for this stage.
 They are easy to care for and so easy to breed.
-What you need to do is providing them with good conditions, for example, covering your filter with a pre-filter (e.g., sponge) so the newborn won’t get stuck, and they are able to independently reproduce and increase their population.
-It'd better keeping them in a separate tank when they are in breeding period.
+What you need to do is provide them with good conditions, for example, covering your filter with a pre-filter (e.g., sponge filter) so the newborn won’t get stuck, and they can independently reproduce and increase their population.
+It'd be better to keep them in a separate tank when they are in the breeding period.
 This is because their newborn is likely eaten by small fish regardless of friendliness or not.
-Abundance of live aquarium plants is necessary as it provides not only strong shelters for baby/ young Shrimp but adequate food as well.
+The abundance of live aquarium plants is necessary as it provides not only strong shelters for baby/ young shrimp but adequate food as well.

 You may sometimes see their crystal shell floating in the water.
 They are simply molting.
 It happens when Neocaridina Shrimp grow up and the current shell no longer fixes them.
 In this stage: